-In this section, following Lirie's textbook~\cite[chapter 6]{HA}, we recall the definition of Goodwillie calculus of functors of $\infty$ categories.
-After that, we define higher excisive objects of the $\infty$-categories.
+In this section, following Lurie's textbook~\cite[Chapter 6]{HA}, we recall the definition of Goodwillie calculus for functors between $\infty$-categories.
+We then define higher excisive objects of $\infty$-categories.

-The category $\sSet$ of simplicial sets has a standard simplicial model structure called {\it Kan-Quillen model structure}.
-Then the simplicial nerve of $\sSet$ is denoted by $\mathcal{S}$, which is called the $\infty$-category of {\it spaces} or {\it $\infty$-groupoids}.
+The category $\sSet$ of simplicial sets has a standard simplicial model structure called the {\it Kan--Quillen model structure}.
+The simplicial nerve of $\sSet$ is denoted by $\mathcal{S}$, which is called the $\infty$-category of {\it spaces} or {\it $\infty$-groupoids}.